Azure/azure-sdk/docs/rust/introduction.md

 This will impact line numbers, so you should only export APIs publicly from `lib.rs`.

 {% include requirement/MUST id="rust-documentation-parameters" %} document all parameters.
-Prior to [conventional doc comment markdown headers][rust-lang-rustdoc-headings], declare a `Arguments` heading as needed (not needed for `&self`):
+Prior to [conventional doc comment markdown headers][rust-lang-rustdoc-headings], declare an `Arguments` heading as needed (not needed for `&self`):

 ```rust
 /// Sets a secret and returns more information about the secret from the service.